 You will then be prompted to enter a name for your host computer.
 By default it will have the Windows hostname of the computer already filled out for you, but you can change the name into any meaningful name you want.
 You can type for instance “Office computer” and then click next (I left the default name in the image below).

 Now you’ll be asked to enter and confirm a PIN code, which you will need whenever you want to connect remotely via Google Chrome remote desktop.
+Please make sure to remember your PIN.
+In case you forget your PIN, you'll need to reset your Chrome remote desktop PIN).
 Continue by clicking the start button.

 If another user account control window comes up, click yes to allow the app to make changes to your device.